All of our advertising is handled by BackBeat Media. For

 I was saddened to learn that the Canadian manufacturer of some of

-the coolest and most innovative cases, backpacks, and covers for
+the coolest and most innovative cases, backpacks, and covers for Apple

-announced that it has started a final
+has started a final close out

-We have featured many Willow Cases here in The
+We have featured many Willow Cases here in The 'Book Review over the past several

 "All Willow cases are hand sewn in small batches by individual

 seamstresses.
-This has guaranteed superb quality, but this has been
+This has guaranteed superb quality, but this has been an

-president Nigel Peck.
+Nigel Peck.

 The only two options were to either decrease the quality of the

-cases or shift production offshore as well -- neither of which option
+cases or shift production offshore as well - neither of which option

 was acceptable.
-"So we decided to just stop making the cases
+"So we decided to just stop making the cases instead,"

-instead," said Peck.
+said Peck.

-"Stopping production was a very difficult decision as we have
+"Stopping production was a very difficult decision as we have always

-the wonderful communication we've had with Willow case users around
+wonderful communication we've had with Willow case users around the

-express our thanks to everyone who we've met over the years."
+thanks to everyone who we've met over the years."

-The sale includes all Willow products so it gives the Mac
+The sale includes all Willow products so it gives the Mac community

-durability of a Willow case at a substantial savings.
+Willow case at a substantial savings.

 The Willow Final Close Out Sale is Effective to Feb 28, 2004.
 Case